 Stark attended the University of New Mexico then completed her studies at New York University.
 She later studied at the New School, The Arts Student League, Adelphi University, The Printmaking Workshop and The R&F Encaustic Studio.

-Stark traveled extensively finally settling in New York City where she exhibited frequently and was part of the New York art community.
-In 1986 she moved to Nantucket and continued to paint.
+She traveled extensively, finally settling in New York City where she exhibited frequently and was part of the 1980’s New York art community.
+In 1986 she moved to Nantucket where she continued to paint.
 After 14 years on Nantucket, Stark moved to the Northeast Kingdom of Vermont where she continues to live, work in her studio and exhibit regionally, nationally and abroad.
-Kathy Stark is currently represented in New York by SOHO20.
+Kathy Stark is currently represented in New York by the SOHO20 Gallery.